Vancouver to the Canadian Rockies with Pam, July 2022

-If a summer journey to some of the world’s most spectacular mountain scenery—traveling by glass-domed luxury train—appeals as much to you as it does to us, then all aboard July 11–20, 2021!
+If a summer journey to some of the world’s most spectacular mountain scenery—traveling by glass-domed luxury train—appeals as much to you as it does to us, then all aboard!

 Starting in Vancouver, Canada’s lovely West Coast metropolis, we’ll ride the Rocky Mountaineer inland to Jasper, finishing our tour in the resort town of Banff, Alberta.
-Read on to learn more, or contact us to book your spot today!
+Read on to learn more, or contact us to book your spot for July 27-Aug 5, 2022 today!

 Canada’s coastal wonder: Vancouver

 After landing in Vancouver and settling in, we’ll spend our first full day sightseeing in this gem of a city, tucked between the Pacific Ocean and towering Coast Mountains.
 We’ll check out spectacular views, sample incredible West Coast cuisine, wander among totem poles in Stanley Park, browse the artisan food stalls and craft galleries of Granville Island, learn about the fascinating history of Chinatown and Gastown, and much more.